carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 Then, after creating the environment, we need to setup Google Cloud Platform SDK:

-Install Google Cloud Platform SDK https://cloud.google.com/sdk/downloads and follow the instructions for ‘interactive installer’.
+Install Google Cloud Platform SDK https://cloud.google.com/sdk/downloads and follow the instructions for `interactive installer`.

 We will also need to install Tensorflow.